MichaelCurrin/coding-blog/_posts/2021-02-28-how-to-livestream-on-youtube.md

 2. Install it.
 3. When you launch the software, you'll have to give it permissions.

-I enabled th use of the mic.
-But denied use of keystrokes across applications (I prefer to be more cautious and secure and opt-in only if I need this - maybe to display the keys on the screen as I press them).
+I enabled the use of the _mic_.
+But I denied the use of _keystrokes across applications.
+Since I prefer to be more cautious and secure and opt-in only if I need this - maybe to display the keys on the screen as I press them.

 To stream with a service like Youtube, you need to supply a secret key.

 1. Select _YouTube - RTMP_.
 2. Click _Get Stream Key_.
 3. You'll get taken to the YouTube Studio dashboard.
-Get your key from there and paste it in the broadcaster app.
+Get your key from there and paste it into the broadcaster app.

 You can also click _Cancel_ if you want to look around the app without streaming yet.